Best 17 Chef Shoes Brands w/ Expert Advice

 Finding a good pair of kitchen shoes seems like a straightforward task, given the multitude of brands and options chefs and their crews have to choose from.

-So why are professional chef Facebook groups flooded with requests for help in finding the best shoes?
-There are so many chefs seeking advice on buying kitchen footwear, and many of them can share real horror stories about long-term injuries and chronic pain from choosing the wrong pair.
+However, there are so many chefs seeking advice on buying kitchen footwear, and many of them can share real horror stories about long-term injuries and chronic pain from choosing the wrong pair.

 At Chef’s Pencil we thought it is time to cut through the noise and amateur advice and ask the experts – what makes a great shoe for Chefs?